mi6oo6im/ml_classic_vs_cnn_digits/README.md

 #### 6. Results and Analysis:
 - Presentation of the results from each classical ML model.
 - Results of hyperparameter tuning for the best-performing classical ML model.
-- Comparison of optimized classical ML model with CNN.
+- Comparison of optimized classical ML model with FFNN.
 - Discussion on strengths and limitations of each approach.

 #### 7. Conclusion:
 - Summary of findings.
-- Answering the research question: Does CNN significantly outperform classical ML models?
+- Answering the research question: Does FFNN significantly outperform classical ML models?
 - Insights from hyperparameter tuning on classical ML models.
-- Considerations for practical use cases of CNNs vs classical models in real-world applications.
+- Considerations for practical use cases of FFNNs vs classical models in real-world applications.

 #### 8. Future Work:
 - Suggestions for improving model performance (e.g., advanced hyperparameter tuning, data augmentation).